- Prevention Resource Centers

 Prevention Consultants of Missouri implements Mentoring Makes a Difference, which is a one-on-one mentoring program that provides a positive, caring, adult that is matched with a referred, at risk child.
 The program includes kids ages six through 14.
 The mentor and mentee meet one hour a week in a supervised setting for a minimum of one year.
 The Mentoring Makes a Difference Program not only works to provide a positive influence on the life of a participating child through mentoring, it also provides family involvement activities.

 - School-Based Prevention Intervention and Resource Initiative (SPIRIT)

 In 2002, the Missouri Department of Mental Health's (DMH) Division of Behavioral Health (DBH) launched the School-based Prevention Intervention and Resources Initiative (SPIRIT).
 This project proposes to delay the onset and decrease the use of substances, improve overall school performance, and reduce incidents of violence.
 To achieve these goals, prevention agencies are paired with participating school districts to provide technical assistance in implementing evidence-based substance use prevention programming and referral and assessment services as needed.
-SPIRIT currently operates in four sites serving nine school districts across the state, including Carthage R-IX, Greenwood Laboratory School, Knox Co.
-R-1, Scotland Co.
-R-1, South Shelby, Macon, New Madrid Co.
-R-1, East Prairie, and Ritenour.
+SPIRIT currently operates in four sites serving 12 school districts across the state, including Carthage R-IX, Clark County, East Prairie, Greenwood Laboratory School, Kirksville, Knox Co.
+R-1, Macon, New Madrid Co.
+R-1, North Andrew, Ritenour, Scotland Co.
+R-1, and South Shelby.
 The project offers a variety of evidence-based prevention programs selected by the districts.